gperdrizet/bartleby/README.md

 #### Configuration

 Have a look and configuration.py.
-It may need two changes depending on your system:
+It may need two changes depending on your system and intent:

+1. **MODE**: default to 'discord', set to 'matrix' if that's what you want.
-1. CUDA_VISIBLE_DEVICES: If you have only one GPU set this to 0 or comment out the whole line, if you have multiple GPUs set it to whichever you want bartleby to use.
+2. **CUDA_VISIBLE_DEVICES**: If you have only one GPU, set this to 0 or comment out the whole line, if you have multiple GPUs set it to whichever you want bartleby to use.
+If you are using a multi-GPU system you can also play *device_map*, setting sequential or auto, but in my experience generation is fastest when the model is pinned to a specific GPU (e.g. 'cuda:0').
+Also, if you have a ton of VRAM you can set *quantization* to none for a speed boost at the price of a larger memory footprint.
-2. CPU threads: Set this to the number of physical cores you have (or less).
+3. **CPU_threads**: Set this to the number of physical cores you have (or less).

 #### Run